 The block body, enclosed in curly braces ({ and }), contains the arguments and nested blocks that define the configuration object.

-HCL uses a limited number of top-level block types (blocks that can appear outside any other block).
-Most features in tools like Packer and Terraform (resources, input variables, data sources, etc.) are implemented as top-level blocks.
+HCL has only a handful of top-level block types (blocks that can appear outside any other block).
+Most features in tools like Packer and Terraform (resources, input variables, data sources, and so on) are built as top-level blocks.

 Identifiers are names used for arguments, block types, and most tool-specific constructs like resources and variables.